 The Tasmanian Government is committed to working towards an inclusive community where all Tasmanians are treated with dignity and respect and have equal access to Tasmanian Government programs and services.
-This includes providing services that foster inclusion, respect and dignity for all Lesbian, Gay, Bisexual, Transgender, Intersex, Queer + Tasmanians (LGBTIQ+).
+This includes providing services that foster inclusion, respect and dignity for all LGBTIQ+ Tasmanians.

-The LGBTIQ+ Whole-of-Government Reference Group has an oversight and advisory role on the implementation of the Whole of Government LGBTI Framework.
-In 2014, the GRG was reformed to include non-government representatives nominated by LGBTIQ+ community organisations and review the current policy framework for LGBTIQ+ Tasmanians.
+The LGBTIQ+ Whole-of-Government Reference Group (GRG) has an oversight and advisory role on the implementation of the Whole of Government LGBTIQ+ Framework.
+In 2014, the GRG was re-formed to include non-government representatives nominated by LGBTIQ+ community organisations and review the current policy framework for LGBTIQ+ Tasmanians.
 The current GRG membership includes representatives from key Tasmanian Government agencies including the Department for Education, Children and Young People.